GoogleCloudPlatform/generative-ai/search/vertex-search-options/README.md

 ![Building Search Applications with Vertex AI](search_options.png)

-Based on where Developers are in their journey, their orchestration framework of choice,  they can select Vertex Search OOTB capabilities or customize their search solutions with Vertex Retrievers or use the Vertex AI DIY APIs to build the end to end RAG application.
+Based on where Developers are in their journey, their orchestration framework of choice,  they can select Vertex AI Search OOTB capabilities or customize their search solutions with Vertex Retrievers or use the Vertex AI DIY APIs to build the end to end RAG application.
 Understanding your organization’s appetite towards building, maintaining and scaling RAG applications can also help guide a particular solution path.